We’re proud to announce the launch of our new weekly blog-post series: ‘How to Overcome the Biggest User Testing Challenges’!

 Our experts offer advice on how to ensure you’re getting involved in product development as early as possible.

-ARTICLE LIVE NOW ➡️ How to Get User Testing into Early Product Development
+ARTICLE LIVE NOW ➡️ How to Get User Research into Early Product Development

 How to communicate user testing results rapidly and effectively

 Once a research project has kicked off, there will be people in your organization who are keen on seeing results as soon as possible.
 This should be done cautiously, like a balancing act.

 Sharing some interesting results part-way through with regular updates will keep the momentum flowing, but saving the bulk of your research findings until further down the line is wise.
 You don’t want your stakeholders to get ahead of themselves and draw conclusions too soon!